TuringLang/Turing.jl/doc/source/getstarted.rst

     chain = sample(gaussdemo, PG(10,500))
     chain = sample(gaussdemo, HMC(1000, 0.1, 5))

-The arguments for each sampler is
+The arguments for each sampler are

 * SMC: number of particles
 * PG: number of praticles, number of iterations